Aman2406/NSA-block/README.md

 Description:
 ------------
-This isn't yet another [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) or [DNSBL](https://en.wikipedia.org/wiki/DNSBL) that claims to secure the web, it's specially designed to _stop_ known NSA / GCHQ servers from beeing connect to you.
-It's not designed to block malware, spyware or anything that is already avaible on the net.
+This isn't yet another [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) or [DNSBL](https://en.wikipedia.org/wiki/DNSBL) that claims to secure the web, it's specially designed to _stop_ known NSA / GCHQ / C.I.A. or F.B.I. servers from beeing connecting to you without permission.
+The list is not designed to block common malware, spyware or anything that is already avaible on the net via a proper designed hosts for such case.
 This hosts or the super ranges lists could block some of your sites/servers you may need, so you'll be warned!

 My list is original based on 2007 published Wikileaks documents and includes my own modifications.

 This project includes
 ------------
-* An '[HOSTS.txt](https://github.com/CHEF-KOCH/NSABlocklist/blob/master/HOSTS.txt)' file that includes all Servers/DNS that are known as NSA or GCHQ involved.
+* An '[HOSTS.txt](https://github.com/CHEF-KOCH/NSABlocklist/blob/master/HOSTS.txt)' file that includes all Servers/DNS domains that are known to be NSA or GCHQ involved.
+The confirmation is given on the _Research_ link at the bottom.
 * An '[Super Ranges.txt](https://github.com/CHEF-KOCH/NSABlocklist/blob/master/Super%20Ranges.txt)' file which includes a list of known IP ranges that are compromised (be careful with that!).
 * An '[LICENSE](https://github.com/CHEF-KOCH/NSABlocklist/blob/master/LICENSE)' File to shows the MITM license.
 * The '[README](https://github.com/CHEF-KOCH/NSABlocklist/blob/master/README.md)' (this) file that includes the latest news, updates and explanations,...